 UPDATE (April 2012)

 Based on the last 2 bills being CREDITS, we will save approximately $3600 on our electricity bill (100%).

 How long did it all take?

 We used Laser Electrical who provided us with all the suggestions for reducing power, revised tariffs for our appliances and supply and install of the solar system.
 We firstly had to apply to Energex to make sure they would accept us supplying power to them (2 weeks).
 The install, re-wiring for tariff change-over to appliances, and solar installation took 2 days.
 The smart meter was installed 2 weeks later.
 On a side note, our first electricity bill came with no mention of solar and an amount owing of $950.
-A quick call to our provider we realized that they had no idea we had installed the solar panels.
+In a quick call to our provider, we realized that they had no idea we had installed the solar panels.
 Energex had informed them, but their accounting had not updated our details.
 They reworked the bill to its current $360 (a saving off the original bill of 62% or $590).

-I don’t know why I waited so long to install the panels, and would advise anyone to make this a part of their long-term investment.
+I don’t know why I waited so long to install the panels and would advise anyone to make this a part of their long-term investment.

 Update: (May 2012)

 We have been running our solar panels for 6 months.
 Our January quarterly bill came to a CREDIT of $86.
 Compare this to our earlier bills of $950, we were given money back!
 Our last bill came to $76 CREDIT.
 We anticipate saving $3600 per annum on our electricity bills.

 We are still saving on our solar about $250 per quarter.
 However, electricity prices have risen significantly since our installation, so instead of getting credit for our solar feed we now have bills of about $360 a quarter.